Understanding the California Revocable Living Trust in 2023 (Updated)

 What are the Requirements for a Revocable Living Trust in California?

-4. There must be a Beneficiary.
-A beneficiary is the party for whose benefit the trust is created and who will receive the direct or indirect benefit of the use of income from and/or principal of the trust property.
+• There must be a Beneficiary.
+A beneficiary is a party for whose benefit the trust is created and who will receive the direct or indirect benefit of the use of income from and/or principal of the trust property.
+Keep in mind there are certain beneficiary rights in California to be aware of.

 When is a Revocable Living Trust Funded?